JimW/carpool-on-rails/readme.md

   - Route Templates is only partially implemented.
 Need to think this through more
     - Have Routine must be associated with day of the week and it's instances behave in a way that makes sense relative to their actual date instance.
 There can be multiple instances with varying states. get_events
   - Maybe Change the peon role to not even let them update their own info
-  - Try and consolidate the 3 seperate web requests for the calendar into 1, constraint may be with Fullcalendar though..
-(3 are related to types of events, was important for template stuff)
   - In User UI, Make Role a radiobox instead of checkbox
   - For Admin role, add access to some GCal Service Utils from Carpool UI
-  - FullCalendarJS 3.x does not work for some reason
   - Show Roles in User index
   - Add configuration option for # days in week (5 vs 7), starting day, etc
   - Want to change text to "Log in with Google".
 Not sure Why Devise views are not able to be overridden.